-Sweet and Spicy are these Mango Habanero Wings.
+These Mango Habanero Wings are sweet and spicy.
 You can make them as sweet or as spicy as you want with an easy Mango Habanero sauce!

 Although I enjoy my typical round-up of football favorites, I try to add something new every year to the table.
 This year, I wanted to make another type of chicken wing that would make everyone drool and crave for future Super Bowl games to come.
 So, I decided to make Mango Habanero Chicken Wings and I am so excited to share this recipe with all of you.